 Informatics Community Building

-In Fall 2015 faculty, staff, postdoctoral fellows, and students engaged in scholarship, teaching, research, service, and/or outreach in informatics, big-data, and related areas were invited to join an informatics community of practice coordinated/facilitated by UI3.
+In Fall 2015 faculty, staff, postdoctoral fellows, and students engaged in scholarship, teaching, research, service, and/or outreach in informatics, big-data, and related areas were invited to join an informatics community coordinated by UI3.
 UI3 affiliates currently number 180, representing 140 faculty, 15 staff and 25 students/post doctoral fellows.
-Affiliates come from all colleges and represent 68 different departments/units.
+Affiliates come from all colleges and represent 68 different departments.
 The informatics interests of the affiliates span a wide spectrum of areas from health informatics to digital humanities.

-UI3 organized the first Informatics Showcase (April 14-23).
-The Informatics Showcase was a week-long event designed to showcase ongoing informatics-related research, central resources available to support informatics activities and educational and career opportunities in informatics.
+UI3 organized the first Informatics Showcase, taking place from April 14-23.
+The Informatics Showcase was a week-long event designed to display ongoing informatics-related research, central resources available to support informatics activities, and educational and career opportunities in informatics.
 The week kicked off with a Business Analytics Case Study competition organized by the Tippie College of Business, where students from universities across the country came to campus.
 Events throughout the week included departmental seminars, open houses, and workshops.
 A World Canvass on Big Data was also organized.
-The Showcase week ended with a day-long Informatics symposium on Friday (April 22) and a training and workshop day on Saturday (April 23).
-The sessions for the Informatics symposium focused on new directions in informatics research and involved talks from external and internal scholars (faculty, staff and undergraduate and graduate students).
-An informatics fair was held on Friday evening and included a poster session, and talks highlighting research centers, core facilities, centers and institutes.
+The Showcase week ended with a day-long Informatics Symposium on Friday (April 22) and a training and workshop day on Saturday (April 23).
+The sessions for the Informatics Symposium focused on new directions in informatics research and involved talks from external and internal scholars (faculty, staff and undergraduate and graduate students).
+An informatics fair was held on Friday evening and included a poster session and talks highlighting research centers, core facilities, centers and institutes.
 A series of workshops were held on Saturday and topics included PYTHON, R, GIS, and mapping and visualization.
-More than 180 persons attended the symposium and workshops.
-The Informatics Showcase is planned as an annual event.
+More than 180 people attended the symposium and workshops.
+The Informatics Showcase is planned to be an annual event.